FreeSurfer already have files that are compatible with ggseg

 With this data, we can even have a look at all the metrics at once.

-is for easier import of these files, particularly for further plotting with ggseg.
+files, particularly for further plotting with ggseg.

 # Path to our particular file, yours will be wherever you have saved it